zwang695/alexa-skills-list/skills/B01CJRUAF6/README.md

 * *Alexa ask baby stats when was the last poo*

 * *Alexa ask baby stats to add poop*

+Update 7/11
+You can now set more time zones.
+The time zones available are pacific, central, eastern, mountain, atlantic, hawaiian, or alaska.
+Thanks for the feedback!

 Baby Stats mission is to create an ecosystem apps to make it easy to track baby stats for busy mothers and fathers, on any device.